organix/crlf/JSON.md

 ### Object type

 An abstract _object_ value is an unordered collection of zero or more name/value pairs.
 Names are represented as strings.
 Name values should be unique within a given object.
 The value associated with a name can be any aribtrary JSON value.
 The Object type contains an arbitrarily large number of values, since there is no bound on the number of name/value pairs.
-Objects are equal if they have the same number of name/value pairs, and the values associated with equal names are also equal.
+Objects are equal if they have the same number of name/value pairs, and for each property name the associated values are also equal.

 ```javascript
 {